HeinleinSupport/check_mk_extensions/notifications/jira_notifications/README.md

     pip install jira

 as the site user.
 This will install a number of Python modules.
+In recent Checkmk Enterprise editions this is already installed.

 # Documentation #